Andor: Season 2

-Rotten Tomatoes reported an approval rating of 97% with an average rating of 9.05/10 based on 211 critic reviews.
+Rotten Tomatoes reported an approval rating of 97% with an average rating of 8.9/10 based on 212 critic reviews.
 The website's critics consensus reads, "Investing startling conviction and gravity into the Star Wars sandbox, Andors superb second season lights a fire of rebellion that heats up the screen."
 Metacritic assigned a score of 92 out of 100 based on 34 critics, indicating "universal acclaim".

 Writing for Collider, Maggie Lovett wrote that "the only flaw in the entire series is the fact that it's over now.
 Luckily, it is an end worthy of one of the most impactful characters Star Wars has ever created, with this grand finale a triumph for both Gilroy and Luna."
 Writing for Vulture, Nicholas Quah wrote that "[Andors] second season doesn't just cement the show's standing as the best Star Wars project ever made.
 Andor reorients that fantasy in the service of something greater than itself.
 Andor is a miracle, and we'd be so lucky if we see something like it ever again."

-In a review for Empire, Sophie Butcher wrote the second season was "beautifully made, cleverly structured and genuinely moving", and "solidifies Tony Gilroy's spin-off as one of the greats.
+In a review for Empire, Sophie Butcher wrote the second season was "beautifully made, cleverly structured and genuinely moving," and "solidifies Tony Gilroy's spin-off as one of the greats.
 This is Star Wars — and small-screen storytelling in general — at its best."
-Writing for the World Socialist Website, Jane Wise praised the series for its portrayal of the "ravages of imperialist violence and encroachment."
+Writing for the World Socialist Web Site, Jane Wise praised the series for its portrayal of the "ravages of imperialist violence and encroachment."
 She also wrote that "the scenes and characters in Andor are not allegorical, they speak to contemporary conditions and processes."

+It was named as the best show of 2025 by Empire, IGN, Screen Rant, The AV Club, The Ringer, Variety, Rogerebert.com and Vulture — and among the best shows by the AFI, Hollywood Reporter, Slate, and USA Today.